viksksingh/vikashksingh-site/content/insights/navigating-by-dead-reckoning.md

 Once you have this lens, you start sorting organisations by it.

+They're rarely poorly run organisations.
+In fact, many are exceptionally disciplined.
+That's precisely why the drift is hard to notice.
+Discipline can reinforce yesterday's assumptions just as effectively as it executes today's priorities.

 Dead reckoning organisations are recognisable at a distance.
 Their calendars are full of reviews that compare the plan to the plan.
 Their external input arrives pre digested, through reports commissioned to reassure.
 Their forecasts are precise to the decimal and wrong by the mile.
 They are frequently excellent, disciplined and confident, exactly as Shovell's fleet was, and their position error is compounding in silence because nothing they consult exists outside their own hull.

 Organisations that take fixes look different in small ways.
 Someone in them is paid to notice weak signals rather than to summarise strong ones.
 Outsiders with no reason for politeness get regular access to the actual assumptions, not the investor version.
 When an external reference point (and hence an emphasis on genuine partners) contradicts the chart, the instinct is to replot the position rather than to defend the projection.
 Their plans are humbler documents, revised more often, trusted more appropriately.

 The gap between the two has always existed.
 What has changed is the cost of it.
 In slow seas, a dead reckoning organisation could drift for a decade and correct at leisure.
 The seas are not slow now.
-Assumptions age faster than planning cycles, which means the distance between fixes is no longer a matter of style.
-It is the distance to the rocks.
+In my experience, the issue isn't that organisations review strategy too infrequently.
+It's that they rarely expose the underlying assumptions to people outside the organisation who have permission to challenge them.

 The instruments for taking fixes exist, just as the marine chronometer eventually did.
 Most of them are not technologies.
 They are arrangements of people: deliberately mixed rooms, protected candour, outsiders granted access to real assumptions.
 Building those arrangements is unglamorous work, which is perhaps why so few organisations have anyone whose job it is.